 Squeaky Clean LLC is a Maryland-based local brand that focuses on residential cleaning.
 It’s a relatively new business that struggled with brand-building – until Apricot Branding came along.

-With this vibrant color story, keeping the typography simple or, at a minimum, is a wise choice.
+With this vibrant color story, keeping the typography simple, at a minimum, is a wise choice.
 The designers also went with just two variants in the typeface, making the layout look clean and streamlined.

 6. Flink by IdeArts